Fitness for Duty Assessments

 Make an appointment

 Contact LexiMed to outline the role, duties and reason for assessment.
-We review the matter and determine the most appropriate assessment approach.
+We review the matter and determine the most appropriate assessment approach for the fitness for duty assessment.

 STEP 2